harikesh-tiwari/AndroidProjects/README.md

 # AndroidProjects
-This Repository contains all the Android Projects .
+This Repository contains only the Android Projects .